kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 -a, --all
 Validate objects against all possible, relevant combinations of product attribute and condition values as defined in the ACT and CCT.
-By default, objects are validated only against the defined product instances within the PCT.

 -b, --brexcheck
 Validate objects with a BREX check (using the s1kd-brexcheck tool) in